CrimsonAS/rengine/README.md

  - add more properties to LayerNode
    - opacity
    - border and rounded edges? -> lets not for now...
+ - API
+   - Be consistent with use of 2D (mat4::translate2D) and 2d (rect2d)

 overview of the dependencies between source directories